AdobeDocs/experience-platform.en/help/tags/extensions/server/tradedesk/overview.md

 Once you have installed and configured the extension, you can start creating event forwarding rules that determine how and when you events will be sent to [!DNL The Trade Desk].

-You should consider configuring several rules in order to send all accepted [request properties](https://partner.thetradedesk.com/v3/portal/data/doc/DataConversionEventsApi#properties) via [!The Trade Desk] and [!DNL The Trade Desk] Real-Time Conversions API.
+You should consider configuring several rules in order to send all accepted [request properties](https://partner.thetradedesk.com/v3/portal/data/doc/DataConversionEventsApi#properties) via [!DNK The Trade Desk] and [!DNL The Trade Desk] Real-Time Conversions API.

 >[!NOTE]
 >